Just like most areas of the HR toolkit, absence management is constantly evolving to meet the expectations of the now extremely tech-savvy workforce.

 Over the past few years, companies have been introducing various schemes to enhance employee wellbeing.
 With many resorting to unconventional methods such as cryopreservation and egg freezing to bolster employee morale.
 But if you, like many other companies, prefer to be reserved with how you promote employee wellbeing there is another way.

-The sickness data you collect from your employees offers an extremely valuable way to improve employee wellbeing.
+The absence data you collect from your employees offers an extremely valuable way to improve employee wellbeing.
 If you choose to utilise the insights you gain from your employee sickness data, it presents an opportunity for your business to show employees empathy.
 This is the most simple way to champion employee wellbeing and a great way to get results.

 96% of employees believe that showing empathy is an important way to advance employee retention (Source: Forbes)